greenido/lpa-1-issues/mentors-guidelines.md

 ##Most importantly

 Have fun!
-If you have fun, everyone will benefit the most!
+If you have fun, everyone will benefit more!